CC Sabathia: 2016–2019: Late-career resurgence

-In the 2017 playoffs, Sabathia started Games Two and Five of the ALDS against the Cleveland Indians.
-In Game Two, he gave up two earned runs in 5 1/3 innings of a Yankees loss.
-In Game Five, he struck out nine in 4 1/3 innings, and the Yankees won, advancing to the ALCS for the first time since 2012.
-Sabathia started Game Three of the ALCS against the Houston Astros, earning the win after throwing six shutout innings and allowing only three hits.
-Sabathia also started Game Seven of the ALCS; he took the loss as the Astros defeated the Yankees, 4–0, to win the series in seven games.
+In the 2017 playoffs, Sabathia started Games 2 and 5 of the ALDS against the Cleveland Indians.
+In Game 2, he gave up two earned runs in 5 1/3 innings of a Yankees loss.
+In Game 5, he struck out nine in 4 1/3 innings, and the Yankees won, advancing to the ALCS for the first time since 2012.
+Sabathia started Game 3 of the ALCS against the Houston Astros, earning the win after throwing six shutout innings and allowing only three hits.
+Sabathia also started Game 7 of the ALCS; he took the loss as the Astros defeated the Yankees, 4–0, to win the series in seven games.
 The Astros went on to win the 2017 World Series.

-Sabathia re-signed with the Yankees on a one-year contract for $10 million for the 2018 season.
+On December 26, 2017, Sabathia re-signed with the Yankees on a one-year contract for $10 million for the 2018 season.
 On June 12, 2018, Sabathia recorded his 1,500th strikeout as a Yankee in a 3–0 win over the Washington Nationals, joining Andy Pettitte, Whitey Ford, Ron Guidry and Red Ruffing on the list of pitchers with 1,500 strikeouts as Yankees.
 On August 13, Sabathia went back on the disabled list due to right knee inflammation.
 Sabathia was ejected on September 27, 2018, for intentionally hitting Rays catcher Jesús Sucre with a pitch; the Rays' Andrew Kittredge had previously thrown at Yankee Austin Romine's head in retaliation for Sabathia having hit the Rays' Jake Bauers on the arm earlier in the game.
 Sabathia received a five-game suspension for throwing at Sucre, to be served in 2019.
-He finished the season with a 9–7 record and a 3.65 ERA.
+He was set to receive a $500,000 bonus for pitching 155 innings, but finished 2 innings short because of the ejection; the Yankees paid the bonus out nevertheless.
+Sabathia ended the season with a 9–7 record and a 3.65 ERA in 29 starts.

 The Yankees defeated the Oakland Athletics in the 2018 American League Wild Card Game to advance to the 2018 American League Division Series against the rival Boston Red Sox.
-Sabathia started Game Four of the ALDS and took the loss, giving up three runs in three innings.
+Sabathia started Game 4 of the ALDS and took the loss, giving up three runs in three innings.
 The Red Sox won the game, 4–3, to defeat the Yankees three games to one.
 The Red Sox went on to win the 2018 World Series.